zdrjson/VueProject/README.md

 # VueProject
-a project that based vue.js
+The project was established by vue.js.